privet-kitty/dufy/README.md

 Dufy has following features:

 * It can deal with a prepared or user-defined standard illuminant for each of the color spaces.
+It has various chromatic adapatation routines between two standard illuminants: Bradford, Von Kries, CIECAT02, etc.
 * It avoids defining special structures or classes to express a color: e.g., a converter from RGB to XYZ receives just three numbers and returns (a list of) three numbers.

 # Dependencies